Germany national football team records and statistics: Player records

-Most capped players
+Most appearances

 Most consecutive matches

 Since many players have been absent due to injuries, there are only a few players who have been able to play for the national team without interruption:

 Youngest players on debut

 Twelve players were younger than 19 on their debut, four under 18.
 109 players were not yet of age on their debut.
 After the age of majority was reduced to 18 years on 1 January 1975, no players who were not yet of age have made their debut, with the exception of Youssoufa Moukoko in 2022, who debuted four days before his 18th birthday.
 Of the players who were not yet of age on their debut, only Franz Beckenbauer managed more than 100 internationals, but other players later became World and / or European Champions, who were not yet of age on their debut: Rainer Bonhof, Paul Breitner, Horst Eckel, Uli Hoeneß, Gerd Mueller, Wolfgang Overath, Berti Vogts, Fritz Walter.
 Besides Beckenbauer, Willy Baumgärtner, Paul Janes and Uwe Seeler later became record appearances.

 The ten youngest players on debut are listed.